- Student life

 For all the latest news follow us on Twitter (see below) or visit the Facebook page

 Recent titles: Contesting Historical Divides in Francophone Africa; Lost and Found: Short Stories from the Cheshire Prize for Literature 2012; Shades of Expression: Online Political Journalism in the in the Post-Colour Revolution Nations; Corporeality: The Body and Society (Issues in the Social Sciences), Landscape History Discoveries in the North West (for the Chester Society for Landscape History); The Prime Minister’s Son: Stephen Gladstone, Rector of Hawarden; More Bagpipe Music: Poems on Scotland and Wordlife: Stories and Poems for Children from the Cheshire Prize for Literature 2011 are now available to order online.

-Forthcoming titles: Cycling Cultures (Issues in the Social Sciences series); War Torn: Manchester, its Newspapers and the Luftwaffe's Blitz of 1940; Cycling Cultures; Edges of Identity: The Production of Neoliberal Subjectivities (Issues in the Social Sciences); Precarious Positions: Theorising Normalcy and the Mundane; Growing Awareness: Listening to Less-Heard Voices in Counselling; The Neston Collieries 1759-1855; Archaeologies of Modern Death; and A Christian Theology of Form in an Age of Science.
+Forthcoming titles: Listening to Less-Heard Voices: Developing Counsellors' Awareness; War Torn: Manchester, its Newspapers and the Luftwaffe's Blitz of 1940; Cycling Cultures; Edges of Identity: The Production of Neoliberal Subjectivities (Issues in the Social Sciences); Precarious Positions: Theorising Normalcy and the Mundane; The Neston Collieries 1759-1855; Archaeologies of Modern Death; and A Christian Theology of Form in an Age of Science.